App

 1{2 "theme1": {3 "base": "default_v7",4 "files": {5 "File1.template": "content1"6 }7 },8 "theme2": {9 "base": "default_dark_v2",10 "files": {11 "File1.template": "content2"12 }13 }14}

-- If the value is a theme object, a theme with that name will be created or, updated if it already exists.
-Updating a theme completely overwrites it, meaning that a file that's omitted from the files object in the request, will no longer be present in the overwritten theme.
+- If the value is a theme object, a theme with that name will be created, or updated if it already exists.
+Updating a theme completely overwrites it, meaning that any file omitted from the files object in the request will no longer be present in the overwritten theme.

 - If the value is